Britbowl

 To mark its 20th anniversary, Roman numerals were introduced to identify the game.
 The 2006 Championship became known as Britbowl XX.
 The previous nineteen bowl games were redesignated as Britbowl I to Britbowl XIX respectively.

 Since Britbowl XX the winning team has been presented with the Boston Trophy.
-The current champions are the Manchester Titans, who defeated the London Warriors 37–7 in Britbowl XXXIV on 3 September 2022.
+The current champions are the Bristol Aztecs, who beat the London Warriors 27–24 in Britbowl XXXVII on 7 September 2025.